ahayman/graescence/content/chapters/Volume 1/c03-Stan-Stumble.md

 He slowed for a moment and then decided that yes, he would do exactly that.

-"You're being a child."
+"You're being a _child._" She hissed through gritted teeth.

+It was not a statement he could refute.

-He sped up and she growled out a rather detailed expletive, probably something she picked up from the troupe.
+He sped up, and she growled out a rather detailed expletive, probably something she picked up from the troupe.

 She did not, however, leave.
 He was beginning to wonder if she ever would.

-The ground leveled out, dipping only occasionally into ravines small enough for him to bridge.
+The ground leveled out, then dipping only occasionally into ravines small enough for him to bridge the steepest parts.
 The vegetation grew light and the rain threatened to stop, sending down only a light smattering.

 The smell of smoke grew more frequent and intense.
 They both kept peering through the canopy hoping to see smoke, albeit for entirely different reasons.

 When they finally spotted the source, Stan realized there'd been no chance to avoid it.
 Or, perhaps more accurately, there'd been no chance to not see it.
 Oh, Stan could have avoided it quite easily if it were not for the woman beside him with glee in her eyes.

-"No."
+"No." It felt like the first word he'd spoken all day.

 "Oh..."
 She leveled him a look that made his blood run cold.
 "Oh, yes."